domRiddle/ASF/IPC.md

 ### Can I access ASF's IPC remotely, e.g. from another machine?

 Yes, we recommend to use a reverse proxy for that (explained below).
 This way you can access your web server in typical way, which will then access ASF's IPC on the same machine.
-Alternatively, if you don't want to run with a reverse proxy, you can use **[custom configuration](#custom-configuration)** with appropriate URL for that, e.g. `http://*:1242`.
+Alternatively, if you don't want to run with a reverse proxy, you can use **[custom configuration](#custom-configuration)** with appropriate URL for that.
+For example, if your machine is in a private VPN with `10.8.0.1` address, then you can set `http://10.8.0.1:1242` listening URL from IPC, which would enable IPC access from within your private VPN, but not from anywhere else.

 ### Can I use ASF's IPC behind a reverse proxy such as Apache or Nginx?